 How can I write my signature electronically?

-That’s good because PDF is the gold standard for contracts and similar digital documents.
+PDF is the gold standard for contracts and similar digital documents.
 But you can use other software you have to save your document as a PDF if needed before uploading, too.
-Next, add signature fields into your document.
+Next, add signature fields to your document.
 It’s most common to place them at the end of the document.
 But depending on the agreement, you can place them wherever they make good sense.

 The most important thing is that the field placement allows everyone to read the electronic signature easily.
 From there, specify the name and email of everyone who will sign.
 When you confirm this information, the provider’s system will send an email invitation alerting everyone about the document.
 Each person then must click in the appropriate signature field and sign the document.
 PDF.co allows you to sign by typing, uploading an image, or drawing.
 The last step to write your signature online is to confirm your signature.
 The system should show you’ve signed the document and alert the others you’ve specified that the signature is done.